rackerlabs/support-how-to/content/managed-operations/sitecore-cloud-portals-and-account-management.md

 ### Azure portal

 Sitecore runs on Windows .NET services, hosted on Azure Web Apps.
-Therefore, all Rackspace Sitecore environments use Azure credentials to make changes to a Sitecore environment.
+Therefore, all Sitecore Managed Cloud environments use Azure credentials to make changes to a Sitecore environment.
 Through the Azure portal, you can perform the following tasks:

 - Get the URL to your Sitecore content management website (for example,  **http://gsdk-cm.azurewebsites.net/**).
 You need this URL to log in to Sitecore.
 - Reset deployment credentials
 - Restart your website or application
 - Access logs

-Log in to the [Azure portal](https://portal.azure.com/) using the credentials sent to you by Rackspace on a support ticket.
+Log in to the [Azure portal](https://portal.azure.com/) using the credentials sent to you by Rackspace in a support ticket.
 This ticket is accessible through the [MyRackspace portal](https://my.rackspace.com/portal/).

 **Note:** You cannot delete your application or website through the Azure portal.
 To delete your application, contact [Rackspace Support](https://www.rackspace.com/en-us/information/contactus).